silk-us/silk-sdp-powershell-sdk/Help/SDPHostIQN.md

 * `-iqn` - [string] - The literal IQN string you wish to query for.

 Examples:

-Query for the IQN for the host WinHost01.
+Query for the IQN for the host WinHost01:
 ```PowerShell
 Get-SDPHostIQN -hostName WinHost01
 ```

-Query for the IQN for the host `WinHost01` via pipe.
+Query for the IQN for the host `WinHost01` via pipe:
 ```PowerShell
 Get-SDPHost -name WinHost01 | Get-SDPHostIQN
 ```